rossharper/Hexrot/README.md

 TODO:

-- backstack for second screen

-- need to split out providers and fetchers.
-Make them hexagonal
-- UNIT TEST SOME OF THIS!
+- UNIT TEST MORE OF THIS!
 - upgrade to latest API level
 - use pull down swipe refresh list